YangTh599/list-comprehension/before-after-list-comprehension-examples.md

 [10, 20, 30, 40]
 ```

 *Explanation:* Both methods *iterate* (loop) through the first `n` elements of the `numbers` list and add them to a new list.
-The list comprehension does it in a single line, while the `for` loop requires you to first create a list creation and then add items to your list using the `append()` method.
+The list comprehension does it in a single line, while the `for` loop requires you to first create a list and then add items to your list using the `append()` method.

 ---